 Kailash Fair: The Kailash fair is held at Kailash, 12 kms from Agra during the months of August-September. more…

-GENERAL INFORMATION ABOUT AGRA:
+GENERAL INFORMATION ABOUT AGRA

 Agra is not only a famous tourist destination but is a shoppers paradise too.
-There are plenty of shopping areas and shopping malls where one can buy the specialities of the place.
-Agra is famous for the Taj Mahal made out of Marble, the markets are bound to have replica of the Taj in marble being sold as decorative, gift item or as souvenirs.
-But the all that looks is not marble.
+There are plenty of shopping areas and shopping malls where one can buy the specialties of the place.
+Agra is famous for the Taj Mahal made out of Marble, the markets are bound to have a replica of the Taj in marble being sold as decorative, gift item or as souvenirs.
+But all that looks is not marble.
 There is one stone called Talk.
 This stone is cheap and looks like marble only difference being that marble is opaque and talk is not.
 So, while purchasing any marble item make sure that you are buying the original thing.

-The main shopping areas in Agra include Taj Mahal complex, Kinari Bazaar, Raja Mandi, Sadar Bazaar. the Gangotri at Taj Mahal Complex and the Up Handlooms, UPICA at the Sanjay place are two UP Government emporiums.
+The main shopping areas in Agra include the Taj Mahal complex, Kinari Bazaar, Raja Mandi, Sadar Bazaar. the Gangotri at Taj Mahal Complex and the Up Handlooms, UPICA at the Sanjay place are two UP Government emporiums.

 Agra is one of the major tourist destination, where international tourist inflow is also quite good.
 So the options of luxurious accommodations are plenty.
 If you are a budget travellers, there are numerous tourist lodges as well mid-range hotels in Agra.